don/phonegap-p2p/plugins/com.chariotsolutions.nfc.plugin/README.md

 Only Android and BlackBerry 7 can read Non-NDEF NFC tags.

 ## Mifare Classic Tags

-BlackBerry 7 and BlackBerry 10 will not read Mifare Classic tags.
+BlackBerry 7, BlackBerry 10 and many newer Android phones will not read Mifare Classic tags.
 Mifare Ultralight tags will work since they are NFC Forum Type 2 tags.

 ## Tag Id and Meta Data